graphql/graphql-spec/spec/Section 3 -- Type System.md

 [RFC 4122](https://tools.ietf.org/html/rfc4122).
 When querying a field of type `UUID`, you can then rely on the ability to parse the result with a RFC 4122 compliant parser.
-Another example of a potentially useful custom scalar is `URL`, which serializes as a string, but is guaranteed by the server to be a valid URL.
+Another example of a potentially useful custom scalar is `URL`, which serializes as a string, but is guaranteed by the service to be a valid URL.

 :: When defining a custom scalar, GraphQL services should provide a _scalar